MohamamdAzam/VD-SE-TEST/README.md

 - Adding Orders: Use the "Add Order" page to create new orders.
 You can select customers and input order details.
 - View Top Customers: Navigate to the "Top Customers" page to see the list of customers who have spent the most in the last 6 months.

-## Verification

-Questions 1, 2, 4, 5, and 6 can be verified by simply running the corresponding Python files.

-For question 3, we have provided all the steps necessary since this is a Django app task.

-## Contributing

-If you'd like to contribute to this project, please fork the repository and submit a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.